The Rise of the Software-Defined Data Center

 As such, the software-defined data center (SDDC) is quickly becoming the new standard in data center architecture.
 In this article, you’ll learn about some of the key tenets of the SDDC philosophy: virtualization, automation, and self-service.

 The concept of server virtualization is how most IT professionals start to become familiar with the SDDC.
 It’s a great example as it perfectly illustrates the value in abstracting a data center construct we associate with hardware into a logical, software entity.
-The SDDC takes the same abstraction notion that you’re probably familiar with in server virtualization and smears it all across the data center: storage, network devices, deduplication appliances, WAN accelerators.
-No hardware is exempt from this virtualized fate.
+The SDDC takes the same abstraction notion that you’re probably familiar with in server virtualization and smears it all across the data center: storage, network devices, deduplication appliances, and more.
+No commodity hardware is exempt from this virtualized fate.
+(There are still niche applications where specialized hardware will remain useful.)

 The advantage, of course, of moving data center constructs into software is that once they’re virtualized, they’re no longer bound by the physical limits of a box in a rack.
 Rather than provisioning single-purpose devices with a fixed amount of CPU and memory capacity and a limited amount of space to fit disks and peripherals, the SDDC is built from pools of shared resources that can flex with the workloads atop them.